-In February 2023, the Commission presented a Green Deal Industrial Plan to enhance the competitiveness of Europe's net-zero industry and support the fast transition to climate neutrality.
+In February 2023, the Commission presented a Green Deal Industrial Plan for the Net-Zero Age to enhance the competitiveness of Europe's net-zero industry and support the fast transition to climate neutrality.
 The Plan aims to provide a more supportive environment for the scaling up of the EU's manufacturing capacity for the net-zero technologies and products required to meet Europe's ambitious climate targets.